Pawpaw Tree

 5. Backfill the hole, gently firming the soil around the roots with your feet

-6. Add a layer of mulch to retain moisture; arrange the mulch so it makes a little bowl around the tree’s stem (make sure the mulch does NOT touch the stem)
+6. Add a layer of mulch to retain moisture; arrange the mulch so it makes a little bowl around the tree’s stem (make sure the mulch does NOT touch the stem; this can rot the tree stem)

 7. Time to water!
 Give it a deep soak; the goal is to soak the roots